janchristopherbuen/seo-blog-project/seo-audit-report.md

 ## Analysis

-An XML sitemap is implemented to help search engines discover important pages.

-The sitemap lists site URLs to assist search engines with indexing and crawl coverage.
+The XML sitemap lists the website’s URLs to help search engines discover and index pages.

-Sitemaps improve search engine accessibility, particularly for new websites.
+Sitemaps improve crawl coverage, especially for small or newly published websites.

 ---